Trump’s Unconstitutional Anti-Weaponization Fund

 The decision’s practical consequences are likewise clear.
 First, since African Americans (and some other minorities) vote heavily Democratic, it’s very challenging to “disentangle” race from politics in modern day gerrymandering.
 Finding evidence of overt racism is also very difficult in this day and age.[1]Whether this is because racism has in fact receded or just gone underground is debatable.
 Therefore, it will now be virtually impossible to successfully invoke the VRA to overturn a gerrymander no matter how much it may adversely impact minority voters.

 Second, while devaluing the vote of African Americans based on racist motives remains illegal (at least in theory), devaluing their vote based on partisan political considerations is perfectly OK.
 As the Callais majority puts it, “a minority voter is entitled to nothing less and nothing more” than the same opportunity as any other voter to elect their preferred candidates.
-Minority voters also share the same opportunity to be victimized by partisan gerrymandering.[2]Partisan gerrymandering may still be limited or outlawed under state law.
+Thus, minority voters also share the same opportunity to be victimized by partisan gerrymandering.[2]Partisan gerrymandering may still be limited or outlawed under state law.

 Third, the Callais decision severely jeopardizes many current majority-minority House districts and adds considerable fuel to the gerrymandering war that President Trump ignited last year.
 (More on this below.)

 There’s ample room for debate over the legal merits of the Callais decision.
-All agree that the Fifteenth Amendment, the ultimate source outlawing race discrimination in electoral districting, prohibits only intentional race discrimination.[3]Justice Kagen’s dissent acknowledges this point.
+All agree that the Fifteenth Amendment, the ultimate source outlawing race discrimination in electoral districting, prohibits only intentional race discrimination.[3]Justice Kagan’s dissent acknowledges this point.
 But the Fifteenth Amendment authorizes Congress to enforce it by appropriate legislation.
 That’s what Congress did in the VRA.
 The VRA seemed to be expanded to reach actions having discriminatory effects under a 1982 amendment and was apparently so viewed in subsequent judicial decisions, including those of the Supreme Court.

-Given the above, Justice Kagen makes a convincing case that the Callais majority fundamentally changed rather than just “updated” how the Act is interpreted.
+Given the above, Justice Kagan makes a convincing case that the Callais majority fundamentally changed rather than just “updated” how the Act is interpreted.
 The majority opinion does come across as an attempt (perhaps a compromise among the majority justices) to downplay the extent to which it departs from the current understanding of the law.

 Nevertheless, the fact that the majority’s explanation may be disingenuous in parts doesn’t necessarily mean its conclusions are wrong.
 Surely, Congress cannot rewrite the Fifteenth Amendment in the guise of enforcing it.
 Thus, it’s not unreasonable to maintain that Congress’s enforcement authority operates only within the parameters of the Fifteenth Amendment and doesn’t extend to enlarging the scope of what it prohibits.